The steps below can be adapted to fit most search topics.

 Click Abstract to view article summaries.

 Click direct PDF links (where they appear) to read the full text of articles.
-Otherwise, click HONNIConnect to check if the Library has a subscription to the journal in which the article is published.
-(If not, click PLACE REQUEST in the HONNIConnect window to order the article from another library.)
+Otherwise, click QConnect to check if the university has a subscription to the journal in which the article is published.

 To save a search, scroll up to your Search History and click Save All.